 Sitting at 106 metres the Christiansborg Palace Tower is the highest tower in Copenhagen and boast gorgeous views over the whole city.

 Unfortunately access to the Tower was closed during my stay in Copenhagen but should you seek gorgeous city views like me – definitely go!
 And take a picture for me!
+It’s one of the best things to do in Copenhagen in winter.
 If you want to further your experience you can dine at the Tower’s restaurant – see more here.

 Estabilished in 1971 by a group of hippies, this green and car free neighbourhood has its own set of rules and is completely independent from the Danish government.